ashley-d-lu/Checkout-Calculator/README.md

   }
 }
 ```
-In Heroku, we created a `MONGODB_URI` environment variable to holds the connection string of our production database.
+In Heroku, we created a `MONGODB_URI` environment variable to hold the connection string of our production database.
 Our deployed application uses this environment variable to connect to the production database.
 (See Line 7 of [mongoose.js](https://github.com/csc301-fall-2022/assignment-2-36-ashley-d-lu-allenchazhoor/blob/main/server/db/mongoose.js).)
 ![image](/resources/heroku-config-vars.png)
 ### Automated Deployment